machaao/rasa-sample-nlu-bot/README.md

 ## Deploy to Heroku ##
-We are assuming you have access to a [heroku](https://heroku.com) account.
+We are assuming you have access to a [heroku account](https://heroku.com) and have installed heroku command line client for your OS.

-* Install Heroku CLI for your OS

 ### Login to Heroku ###
 ```